 Additionally, your bedroom should be a no-working zone to ensure that the room is an inviting and sleep-friendly environment.

-As a bonus, consider adding inviting items, like cozy blankets and sheets, soft pillows, warm lighting, and lavender-scented oils to reduce night anxiety and help to induce sleep.
+As a bonus, consider adding inviting items, like cozy blankets and sheets, soft pillows, warm lighting, and lavender-scented oils to reduce night anxiety and help induce sleep.

 Have you ever gotten into bed ready to slumber, only to have racing thoughts and struggle to go to sleep?
 Alternatively, have you ever woken up feeling anxious due to your ideas?